 - Patient Support Resources - 'The Way Ahead' and a Treatment Diary - Temozolomide

-- Brain Cancer Group - Patient and Carer Kit
+- Brain Cancer Group - Patients and Carers Section

 - The Views of a neurophsychologist - Dr Gail Robinson (PDF)

 - Aphasia - speech, language, comprehension and literacy issues